 Bacteria are all around us.
 They live on the surfaces we touch and the air we breathe.
 Washing your hands is very important to prevent infections.
 If you do not wash your hands, but then touch your mouth, nose or eyes with your hands, bacteria can enter the body through mucous membranes.
 These germs can cause infection such as colds and flu.
 More than eighty percent of the infection-causing bacteria enter the body through the nose and thrive in the nasal passages.

 A look in the nose

 If you could look into your nose with a microscope, you will see that your airways are lined with mucous membranes.
 This mucus (medical name: mucus) protects the airways by ‘trapping’ bacteria and contaminants, you could see them trapped in the mucus, as it were.
 Cilia push the mucus to the back of the nose.
 For example, the mucus helps push bacteria and contaminants out of the nose.
 If that mucus is not properly disposed of, you can suffer from it.
-Think of excess nasal mucus (for example a runny nose), a lot of mucus formation in the nose and throat (postnasal drip) or sinus inflammation (sinusitis).
+Think of excess nasal mucus (for example, a runny nose), a lot of mucus in the nose and throat (postnasal drip) or sinus infection (sinusitis).

 Xylitol moisturizes and acts like ‘soap for the nose’

 With the help of a nasal spray with xylitol, you help your body to slow down and get rid of infection-causing bacteria, it is like a ‘soap for the nose’.
 In addition, it moisturizes the nasal cavity and sinuses.
 Normal saline only nasal sprays can dry out the nasal passages, Xylitol soothes and moisturizes the nose and upper airways.

 All Capsinol Nasal Spray formulas (mild, original, extra strong) contain an effective amount of xylitol as an additional active ingredient.
 In addition, the formulas include a saline solution and natural capsaicin.